 The chapter heading of that page will appear in the header.
 Check the other pages, the relevant chapter title should have appeared for each page.

-The brilliant feature accomplishes a very popular Word task without the need for section breaks.
+This brilliant feature accomplishes a very popular Word task without the need for section breaks.